dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 window to display a composite buffer containing the subclasses of that class.

-The editor’s **Project** menu contains two special commands beyond the standard Project commands on other Dylan windows:
+The editor's **Project** menu contains two special commands beyond the standard Project commands on other Dylan windows:

 Compile Selection
    Allows you to compile a selection of code independently while an application is running.
-This is one of the editor’s special interactive capabilities.
+This is one of the editor's special interactive capabilities.
 For details and an example of interactive development using Compile Selection, see
    `Using the editor for interactive development`_.